 Infrastructure services on offer

-ZFMK is heavily engaged in digitisation of the specimen collections.
-IT resources include high performance computing clusters, a virtualised server infrastructure for web services, data maintenance and archiving responsible for the BiNHum portal (binhum.net), which allows free access to the collections of six major Natural History museums in Germany.
+LIB is heavily engaged in digitization of the specimen collections.
+IT resources include high performance computing clusters, a virtualised server infrastructure for web services, data maintenance and archiving.

 DK-TAF is comprised of the Natural History Museum of Denmark.
 The Natural History Museum of Denmark is the principal museum of natural history in Denmark.
 The Museum is organised as an institute under the University of Copenhagen and was formed in 2004 with the merger of the Zoological Museum, the Geological Museum, the Botanical Museum and Central Library, and the Botanical Garden.
 The core activity of the Natural History Museum of Denmark comprises research, teaching, public engagement and conservation of the national natural history collections.